-In March 2022, Naval Facilities Engineering Command (NAVFAC) together with the Navy and Marine Corps Force Health Protection Command (NMCFHPC) conducted a comprehensive sanitary survey of the IAB drinking water system.
+In March 2022, Naval Facilities Engineering Systems Command (NAVFAC) together with the Navy and Marine Corps Force Health Protection Command (NMCFHPC) conducted a comprehensive sanitary survey of the IAB drinking water system.
 This survey, conducted every three years, provides an evaluation of the adequacy of the drinking water source, facilities, equipment, operation and maintenance for producing and distributing safe drinking water.
-NAVFAC is continually improving the drinking water system based on the recommendations in the report.
+NAVFAC's Public Works Department (PWD) Bahrain is continually improving the drinking water system based on the recommendations in the report.